 Representation patterns may be especially adapted to services oriented architectures since they don’t make use of abstractions but are nonetheless meant to map business processes into functional architectures built from services.

 If representation patterns are to be of any use they must be associated with architectural features with unambiguous functional semantics.
 For that purpose a structured set of stereotypes can be built from a cross of requirements archetypes:

-- Physical objects: passive, actual documents, agents, I/O devices, symbolic systems, control systems.
+- Physical objects: passive, actual documents, agents, I/O devices, information systems, control systems.

-- Symbolic representations of: physical objects, actual documents, roles, events, computations, actual processes.
+- Symbolic representations (aka surrogates) for: physical objects, documents, roles, events, business logic, processes’ states.

-- Events: changes to physical or symbolic objects, requests, signals, messages, changes to execution states.
+- Events: changes to physical or symbolic objects, requests, signals, messages, changes to processes’ states.

-- States of: physical or symbolic objects, dialog, protocols, computations, processes.
+- States of: physical or symbolic objects, interactions, devices, computations, processes.

 The same rationale is applied to connectors, stereotyped regarding the associated coupling constraints: